 '.
 The fruit changes in colour from yellowish-green to a reddish orange as it matures.
 When ripe, the pods open to reveal two to three fleshy white or cream coloured arils.
 The arils are the only edible part of the fruit.
-The unripe and unopened fruit is poisonous and may cause Jamaican Vomiting Sickness.
+The fruit must be allowed to open fully before harvesting as unripe and unopened fruit is poisonous and may cause ackee poisoning or Jamaican Vomiting Sickness (toxic hypoglycemic syndrome).

 Ovoid green fruit that grows in bunches on trees up to 30m high.
 The fruit typically ripen during the summer.
 The fruit is related to the lychee